Bosut: Characteristics

 The Bosut belongs to the Black Sea drainage basin, with its own drainage area of 3097 km2 (of which 2572 km2 in Croatia).
 For some 40 km it is navigable for smaller vessels.

+The river is known as meandering and extremely slow, especially during the summer when the water level can be very low.
+That's why some suggest the origin of the name deriving from the Turkish language: bosh for empty or desolate and sut for water.
+Due to such a flow, the river has a specific ecosystem, abundant in fish, marsh plants and a deep deposit of silt from their rotting.

-The river is known as meandering and extremely slow, and it has a very small declination in its basin – less than 10 m from Vinkovci until its mouth.
+The declination in its basin is very small, less than 10 m from Vinkovci until its mouth.
 Bosut is known as 'the river that flows backwards', because sometimes, with strong winds and being so slow, it appears as if the water is flowing backwards.

-The whole valley of the Biđ-Bosut is actually an old, fossil river bed of the Sava.
 It is also known as a region with the highest evaporation in both Croatia and Serbia.
 In its lower course, Bosut flows through a forested area in the region of Spačva.
-The river is generally known for its abundance of fish.